Apollo 6: Launch

 This view of the Apollo 6 launch was taken from a chase plane.

-Apollo 6 launched from Launch Complex 39A at Kennedy Space Center on April 4, 1968, at 7:00 am (1200 UT).
+Apollo 6 launched from Launch Complex 39A at Kennedy Space Center on April 4, 1968, at 7:00:01 am EST (12:00 UTC).
 For the first two minutes, the Saturn V launch vehicle behaved normally.
 Then, as the Saturn V's S-IC first stage burned, pogo oscillations shook the vehicle.
 The thrust variations caused the Saturn V to experience a g-force of ±0.6 g-force, though it had only been designed for a maximum of 0.25 g-force.
 The vehicle suffered no damage, other than the loss of one of the panels of the Spacecraft-Lunar Module Adapter (SLA).

-NASA Associate Administrator for Manned Space Flight George Mueller explained the cause to a congressional hearing:
+NASA Associate Administrator for Manned Space Flight George Mueller explained the cause to a hearing of the House Committee on Government Operations:

 Pogo arises fundamentally because you have thrust fluctuations in the engines.
 Those are normal characteristics of engines.
 All engines have what you might call noise in their output because the combustion is not quite uniform, so you have this fluctuation in thrust of the first stage as a normal characteristic of all engine burning.

 Now, in turn, the engine is fed through a pipe that takes the fuel out of the tanks and feeds it into the engine.
 That pipe's length is something like an organ pipe so it has a certain resonance frequency of its own and it really turns out that it will oscillate just like an organ pipe does.

 The structure of the vehicle is much like a tuning fork, so if you strike it right, it will oscillate up and down longitudinally.
 In a gross sense it is the interaction between the various frequencies that causes the vehicle to oscillate.

 After the first stage was jettisoned, the S-II second stage began to experience problems with its J-2 engines.
 Engine number two had performance problems from 225 seconds after liftoff, abruptly worsening at T+319 seconds.
 At T+412 seconds the Instrument Unit shut it down altogether, and two seconds later, engine number three also shut down.
 The fault was in engine two, but due to cross-connection of wires, the command from the Instrument Unit also shut down engine three, which had been running normally.
 The Instrument Unit was able to compensate, and the remaining three engines burned for 58 seconds longer than planned.
 The S-IVB third stage also had to burn for 29 seconds longer than usual.
 The S-IVB also experienced a slight performance loss.